webtourismus/choices.js/README.md

 **Input types affected:** `select-one`, `select-multiple`

 **Usage:** The labelId improves accessibility.
-If set, it will add aria-labeledby to the choices element.
+If set, it will add aria-labelledby to the choices element.

 ### classNames